YourDataStories/Documentation/03.API/02.JSON-API/02.Fetching-Data/03.Fetching-Relationships/docs.md

 Responses
 200 OK

-A server MUST respond to a successful request to fetch a relationship with a 200 OK response.
+The server responds to a successful request to fetch a relationship with a 200 OK response.

-The primary data in the response document MUST match the appropriate value for resource linkage, as described above for relationship objects.
+The primary data in the response document matches the appropriate value for resource linkage, as described above for relationship objects.

-The top-level links object MAY contain self and related links, as described above for relationship objects.
+The top-level links object contains self and related links, as described above for relationship objects.

 For example, a GET request to a URL from a to-one relationship link could return: